 Not all pre-purchase truck inspection services are equal.
 You need someone with years of experience repairing and inspecting rigs for a living.
 I am your guy.
 I broke my teeth on military trucks, tanks and construction equipment.
-Since then I have worked in a couple of fleets, a couple of retail shops and have inspected countless semi trucks, dump trucks and box trucks and construction equipment.
+Since then, I have worked in a couple of fleets, a couple of retail shops, and I have inspected countless semi trucks, dump trucks and box trucks and construction equipment.
 You need someone who knows how the air brake system works, who knows how to test it and also who knows the spots to check for chaffing, leaks and corrosion.
-I am that guy too with over 20 years of repair and pre-purchase truck inspection services experience on rigs and equipment of all shapes and sizes.
-Here is basic list of what I will be checking for you but it is not all inclusive.
+I am that guy too!
+I have over 20 years of repair and pre-purchase truck inspection services, and experience on rigs and equipment of all shapes and sizes.
+Here is basic list of what I will be checking for you, but it is not all inclusive.

 - My pre-purchase truck inspection services start off with the truck running and warming up to operating temperature.
-I normally keep the truck running through the entire inspecting the body and interior.
+I normally keep the truck running through the entire inspection of the body and interior.
 You can tell a lot from a truck by how the exterior and interior were maintained.

-- I then move on to the frame of the truck.
-Looking for heavy rust, flaking paint, bent rails, improper drilled rails, repair sections or welds and the most common bent rear member from trailers being dropped on from a failed 5th wheel king pin.
+- I then move on to the frame of the truck looking for heavy rust, flaking paint, bent rails, improper drilled rails, repair sections or welds.
+The most common problem I see is a bent rear member from trailers being dropped on from a failed 5th wheel king pin.

 - I take anywhere from 100-200 photos and HD video of the truck in action for you including hydraulics working, PTO engaging and any other equipment being tested.
 I also provide a video of the engine running at idle and through the RPM ranges so you can hear how it runs.

 - I then connect my laptop to the truck and run an OEM level diagnostic scan of the ECU, BCM, TCM and ABS system to ensure they are performing as designed.
 If there are codes present, I record those codes and provide that to you in the report, as well as the full diagnostic scan.